dnsimple/dnsimple-support/content/articles/amazon-route-53-integration-demo.markdown

 ## Synchronizing external changes

 You should manage your DNS records exclusively through the DNSimple app and your DNSimple zone, as your central control plane and source of truth.
-However, if you update your AWS Route 53 zone (accidentally or intentionally), you can reflect those changes back into your DNSimple zone to restore it as the central source.
+However, if you update your Amazon Route 53 zone (accidentally or intentionally), you can reflect those changes back into your DNSimple zone to restore it as the central source.

-1. Using the [AWS console](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=us-east-1#), In your AWS Route 53 zone, make some changes to the records.
+1. Using the [AWS console](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=us-east-1#), In your Amazon Route 53 zone, make some changes to the records.
 1. Using the DNSimple app, go to your DNSimple zone, and select *Refresh records*.
 1. You should see those Route 53 zone changes now.
 To copy them over to your DNSimple zone as a one-off, follow the instructions under [**Sync DNS records from Route 53**](#sync-dns-records-from-route-53).